Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 In the first scenario, we generated simple messages consisting of a single field with a string value of 1024 bytes.
 Each message was accompanied by a basic header containing the creation timestamp and the producer's ID.
-These messages were sent to Kafka without specifying a key, resulting in all clients receiving all messages.
+These messages were sent to a Kafka topic without specifying a key, resulting in all clients receiving all messages.
 Furthermore, there was no possibility of performing delta delivery on the message payload.

 The second scenario replicated the message composition of the first scenario, but each message sent to Kafka also included a key value chosen from a set of 40 possibilities.